 There are two main views when it comes to scheduling.
-Weekly: View by Areas and Weekly: View by Employees.
+Weekly: View by Areas and Weekly: View by Team Member.
 View by Areas is useful if you need to ensure that every area in a location is filled and being attended to.
-View by Employees is an easier way to see the week as a whole and to see whether shifts are being distributed evenly, or by the correct stress profile.
+View by Team Member is an easier way to see the week as a whole and to see whether shifts are being distributed evenly, or by the correct stress profile.
 To change the between the views, click the ‘Weekly’ drop down box and select the one best for you.
 There are also Daily and Monthly views available.

 There are a number of ways to fill in a shift.

 This can only be done while in the ‘View by Areas’ option.
 Simply grab the team member from the left-side of the screen and drag their name into the area in which you wish for them to work.
 They’ll instantly be placed into the shift.
 To change the details of the shift, simply click their name on the Schedule sheet and a box will pop up.
 From here, you can change the team member working the shift, start and finish times, the length of the break and the area in which they’re working.
 You can also add notes to the shift.

 Click and add:

 When using the ‘View by Team Members’ option, you can simply click the + icon in the desired date, in the team member's corresponding row.
 This will bring up a similar pop-up box to the drag-and-drop option, where you can change the details of the shift.

 We've added a new feature which will allow you to fill in an entire schedule of empty shifts without having to do fill each empty shift manually.

 To do this, simply create a weekly template of empty shifts.
 Now click 'Options' in the top right-hand corner, then click 'Auto Fill Empty Shifts'.
 You will then be asked to select a number of preferences, which will affect the auto-fill process.

 Click here to see our Auto Fill help article.